Step 1: Pre Purchase Inspections

 Step 2: Exchange Contracts

-Exchanging contracts is the legal process of buying property.
+Exchanging contracts is part of the legal procurement processes of buying property.
 There are two identical copies of the contract for sale, one for the Purchaser and one for the Vendor.
-The contracts are signed by each party and dated, then swapped or 'exchanged'.
+The contracts are signed by each party and dated, then swapped or ‘exchanged’.
 The contract is then binding on both Purchaser and Vendor.

 Before exchanging contracts, there may be some amendments required to the contract.
 For example, change of settlement period or amount of deposit.